SKF Nine-month report 2013

 Basic earnings per share, SEK

-Manufacturing in the third quarter was significantly lower year over year.
+Manufacturing in the third quarter was slightly higher compared to last year.

-The demand for SKF’s products and services is expected to be slightly lower for the Group, for all the business areas and for Europe, Asia and North America.
-For Latin America demand is expected to be relatively unchanged.
+The demand for SKF’s products and services is expected to be relatively unchanged for the Group, Europe, North America and Latin America as well as for all the business areas.
+It is expected to be slightly higher for Asia.

-Manufacturing is expected to be lower year on year and slightly lower compared to third quarter.
+Manufacturing is expected to be higher year over year and relatively unchanged compared to the third quarter.